kjedmeade/JetsProject/README.md

 * method removeJet
 Upon choosing option 8, the user is prompted to enter new the number of the jet they would like to remove from the list.
 RemoveJet method passes this user information as a parameter.
 In return a jet is removed from the jet list.

+### Instructions
+The user is prompted to choose from a series of options presented in a menu.
+Following this the user is prompted to request info for different outputs shared in the menu.

 ### Quitting the program
 When option 9 is chosen, the user quits the program by leaving the keepGoing while loop.